-The User Agent shall support the XMLHttpRequest and related interfaces of the [XHR] reference in [9].
+The User Agent is expected to support the XMLHttpRequest and related interfaces of the [XHR] reference in [9].
 In the case of an XHR request where the request URL identifies a broadcast resource, the request is delivered to the Receiver Web Server, rather than to an Internet web server.